Dear Warrior Soul,

 I couldn’t do anything but give her the real answer.

-I got here because my sister’s rage and pain and undiagnosed mental illness dominated my childhood.
+I got here because a family member’s rage and pain and undiagnosed mental illness dominated my childhood.

 I got here because of silences and secrecy and suppression.

 Because when I was 19 years old, standing in my college dorm room, someone died and I wanted to cry.
 But couldn’t.
 I’d forgotten how.